I-BORED-AT-SCHOOL/LagReducer/README.md

-This is a Lag Reducer extension if you have stuff open and your not using it it will go to sleep.
+This is a Lag Reducer extension NOT A WEBSITE. if you have stuff open and your not using it it will go to sleep.